July 21, 2023

 2 min read

-I want to discuss the importance of saying, “I don’t know” this week.
-Unfortunately, it’s a phrase we often try to avoid.
+Unfortunately the phrase "I don't know" is a phrase we often try to avoid.
 We perceive it as a sign of ignorance and vulnerability.
 Even though I still avoid saying it, I’d argue that acknowledging what you don’t know is the first step toward growth and wisdom.

 Breaking Down the Fear

 Why are we so afraid of admitting when we don’t know something?
 Is it the fear of judgment from other people?
 The fear of showing vulnerability?
-The fear of the gap in knowledge?
+The fear of the knowledge gap?
 But here’s the truth: Nobody knows everything.

 The Learning Curve: From “I Don’t Know” to “I Understand”